hkchebli/portfolio/README.md

 * I create a footer with a nice message
 * I add an amazing animation to the footer
 * I create a jump links for the nav bar to jusmp to the corresponding section
+* I create section for contact information above the footer

 ## Problems I faced
 * I found it difficult to differentiate between class and id